Dispatch · June 26, 2026 · Updated August 8, 2026

 On June 17, 2026, Harvard astrophysicist Avi Loeb announced he would lead a new UAP Science Advisory Council — a multidisciplinary group meant to give the government independent scientific guidance and help judge whether unresolved cases represent security threats or genuine discoveries.
 Verified At the same time, reporting describes a new governance board controlling the files under which even its own scientists are not cleared to see the underlying material — the kind of access bottleneck that has defined this subject for decades [2][5].

 The political track is just as contested.
-After the UAP Disclosure Act was left out of the 2026 defense bill, whistleblowers rallied at the Capitol on June 9; former intelligence officer David Grusch has accused the Defense Intelligence Agency of obstructing oversight, and Rep. Anna Paulina Luna has said lawmakers are seeking immunity for witnesses willing to testify about alleged recovered craft or biologics.
-Claimed Those are allegations and stated intentions, not established facts [2][6].
+After the UAP Disclosure Act was left out of the 2026 defense bill, whistleblowers rallied at the Capitol on June 9; former intelligence officer David Grusch has accused the Defense Intelligence Agency of obstructing oversight and, at a June Capitol Hill appearance, alleged the existence of “slush funds” worth billions operating outside normal congressional review, and Rep. Anna Paulina Luna has said lawmakers are seeking immunity for witnesses willing to testify about alleged recovered craft or biologics.
+The push has only intensified since: on June 25, 2026, a Disclosure Forum on Capitol Hill brought sitting members of Congress, scientists, and former national-security officials together on UAP transparency, and the NSA separately released more than 300 pages of formerly Top Secret “Umbra” records.
+Claimed Those are allegations, releases, and stated intentions, not established proof of anything non-human [2][6].

 What the files don't establish.

 For all the volume, nothing released so far demonstrates non-human origin, and nothing confirms the central whistleblower claim — that the United States holds recovered craft or biological materials.
-Unverified The PURSUE documents are reports, sightings, and analyses; the records that would actually settle the question, if they exist, are precisely the ones still described as compartmented and out of reach.
+Unverified Independent reviewers have reinforced the point: an astrophysicist who examined the released imagery described much of it as optical artifacts, fuzzy blobs, and light smears, with no sign of anything artificial or alien [3].
+The PURSUE documents are reports, sightings, and analyses; the records that would actually settle the question, if they exist, are precisely the ones still described as compartmented and out of reach.
 What's new in 2026 is not an answer.
 It's that the government is finally showing its open cases — and that the public turned up 1.7 billion times to look.

 Related case files.